Quick Start

 What You’ll See

-- Metrics — Interactive table with per-pod metrics: energy, cost, CPU, memory, network, disk, storage, and restarts.
+- Metrics — Interactive table with per-pod metrics: energy (CPU-based), cost, CPU, memory, network, disk, storage, and restarts.

 - Nodes — Cluster node inventory with CPU/memory capacity, hardware profiles, cloud provider info.